firelab/windninja/autotest/api/README.md

-Authors: Natalie Wagenbrenner, Nicholas Kim
+Authors: Natalie Wagenbrenner, Nicholas Kim, Mason Willman

 These document tests to run for the C API.